-Elizabeth Economon is entering her second season as an assistant coach for the Shocker softball program.
+Elizabeth Economon is entering her third season as an assistant coach for the Shocker softball program.

 In Economon’s first season with the program as the hitting coach, the Shocker squad dominated every batting category during American Athletic Conference play by leading the league in batting average, slugging percentage, RBI’s, doubles, home runs and total bases.
 She helped coach 2018 American Athletic Conference Player of the Year Mackenzie Wright who individually led The American in batting average during league play.